microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 ### Software and Virtual Machine requirements

 - Deploy SQL Server 2022 with Windows Server 2022.
 You may use any edition of SQL Serve including any free edition.
 - The Azure Virtual machine must support at minimum 4 vCores and 32Gb of RAM and use the **E5-series**.
+So for example, the **E4ds_v5** VM Size could be a good starting point.
 You must deploy the virtual machine using the Azure Portal.
 For the purposes of this exercise, use VM sizes with Intel processors.
 - The Virtual Machine has these other requirements:
     - Create a new resource group of the name of your choosing.
     - Choose a VM name of your choosing.